 Here is why the method works so well.
 It is completely scientifically based.

-So maybe now you’re thinking, well if it cuts grease, I guess it’s ok for my hair.
+Well if it cuts grease, I suppose it's ok for my hair.
+Wrong.
+And here's why.

 How can we fix this problem?